-This guide is built largely around the racial identity development framework for white people, a model developed by Janet Helms, which "identifies a continuum that leads to developing an anti-racist identity."
+This guide is built largely around the White Racial Identity Model developed by Dr. Janet E. Helms, which "identifies a continuum that leads to developing an anti-racist identity."
 The University of Denver is a Predominantly White Institution (PWI), thus we felt this group would be best served by such a guide.
 The website Racial Equity Tools includes a framework comparison document that can be helpful for explaining distinctions and parallels between frameworks.

 Think of this handful of resources--a couple videos, an article, and a not-so-long reading--as your starter kit.
 There's no set timeframe for you to make it through these viewings and readings, but it probably won't be long before you're ready to take a look at Resources Organized by Stages of White Racial Identity Development.

 The Office of Teaching and Learning developed and launched an Inclusive Teaching Practices website and resource guide that includes campus-specific resources and teaching modules on:

 To suggest additional content, ask questions, or receive assistance, please contact Dr. Valentina Iturbe-LaGrave, Director of Inclusive Teaching Practices in the Office of Teaching and Learning.